What: Free Application for Federal Student Aid (FAFSA)

-- Apply for a FSA ID at fsaid.ed.gov.
+- Apply for an FSA ID.
 Students and parents must apply for separate FSA IDs, which allow you to electronically sign your FAFSA when you submit it.
-Your parent needs to sign if they are claiming you as a dependent on their tax forms.
-(If you or your parents already have a PIN number from a previous FAFSA, you can link your PIN information by using that PIN when applying for an FSA ID.
-The FSA ID replaces the previous FAFSA PIN.
-Learn more.)
+Your parent must sign if they claim you as a dependent on their tax forms.

 When to File

-For undergraduate students from Illinois who may qualify for the Illinois MAP grant, filing the FAFSA before February 1 is critical in order to be considered for available funds from this program.
+For undergraduate students from Illinois who may qualify for the Illinois MAP grant, filing the FAFSA is critical in order to be considered for available funds from this program.

 After filing, you will be able to review your information through the FAFSA website, and you can make corrections to your information online if you need to (such as if you used estimated tax information).
 As long as North Park is listed on your FAFSA, we will receive your updates electronically.

-The FAFSA will generate a figure called an “EFC,” which stands for “estimated family contribution.”
-The EFC measures your family’s financial strength and is used by the Financial Aid Office to determine your eligibility for federal student aid.
-The EFC generated by the FAFSA does not guarantee that you will only pay that amount for college.
+The FAFSA will generate a figure called an “SAI,” which stands for “student aid index.”
+The SAI measures your family’s financial strength and is used by the State of Illinois, the Federal Government, and the NPU Financial Aid Office to determine your eligibility for financial aid.
+The SAI generated by the FAFSA does not guarantee that you will only pay that amount for college.